wintermute-cell/itchgrep/README.md

 Use the included [Taskfile](https://taskfile.dev/) to run these services.
-- `task dataservice_local` will launch the `dataservice` with a local instance of `dynamodb`.
-It will fetch all available assets on itch.io, store them in the database and will then drop you in an `sqlite3` shell to explore the resulting database.
+- `task dataservice-local` will launch the `dataservice` with a local instance of DynamoDB.
+It will fetch all available assets on itch.io, store them in the local DynamoDB database.
+The data is persisted as an `sqlite3` file called `./local_data/shared-local-instance.db`.
+- `task explore-data` will drop you into an `sqlite3` shell running through the DynamoDB Docker container.
+You do not need to have `sqlite3` installed for this.

 ## Testing
 ### Dependencies (in addition to build dependencies):